Skip to main content

 Availabilities: all subcommands

-Each SEGUL supported task has a default output directories.
+Each SEGUL-supported task has a default output directory.
 By default, the app writes to its output directory relative to the current working directory.
 Use the --output option to specify the output directory.
 The app will check if the same directory exists in the current working directory.
-It will prompt users whether to remove the existing directories.
+It will prompt users to remove the existing directories.
 If users select Yes, the app will remove the existing directory and continue executing the command.
 Otherwise, it will exit.
 You can use the --force option to allow SEGUl to remove existing directories without showing the prompt.
-This option is useful for an environment that does not allow the user to interact with the prompt, such as HPC clusters.
+This option is helpful for an environment that does not allow the user to interact with the prompt, such as HPC clusters.

 Output format